JessC/survey_gopher/source/README.md

 HOW TO RUN

 To run this on your local server you should have shotgun installed:

 1. $ install shotgun

-2. Navigate to the survey_gopher/source file in the terminal
+2. Navigate to the survey_gopher/source file in the terminal:
 	* $ bundle install
 	*	$ be rake db:create
 	* $ be rake db:migrate